Tegzes/FL-Detection-Experiments/README.md

 Documenting some experiments done for Figurative Language Detetcion.

-Tryng different Models on iSarcasm 2022 and SARC datasets.
+Trying different Models on iSarcasm 2022 and SARC datasets.